farag2/Adobe-Acrobat-DC-Setup/README.md

 * Remove Firefox addons;
 * Remove COM Add*Ins for Office;
 * Create a scheduled task to configure Adobe Acrobat Pro DC in Task Scheduler;
-* Turn off both updates to the product's web*plugin components as well as all services;
+* Turn off both updates to the product's web-plugin components as well as all services;
 * Turn off all Document Cloud service access;
 * Turn off preference synchronization across devices;
 * Do not show messages from Adobe when the product launches;